+While their primary job is to collect data, health inspectors do have the authority to directly punish absent clinic staff by issuing a 'show-cause notice', which requires staff to explain their absence to senior health officials.
+They can also suspend and deny pay to contract staff, including doctors.
+In severe cases of persistent absence, health inspectors can transfer staff to less-desirable locations, but they cannot terminate employment.
 Unlike their superiors, health inspectors rarely ascend to higher leadership positions.
-And, while they are neither officially or practically accountable for service delivery in the same way that senior health officials are, they do have the authority to punish absent clinic staff by issuing a 'show-cause notice', which requires staff to explain their absence to senior health officials.
-They can also suspend and deny pay to contract staff, including doctors.
-In severe cases of persistent absence, staff can also be transferred to less desirable locations, but almost never fired.